-METE is entitled to call or withdraw the financial guarantee in the following circumstances: waiver by the holder of the permit from the mining rights, or termination of the activity before expiration of the permit term based on a decision of METE.
+The MEI is entitled to call or withdraw the financial guarantee in the following circumstances: waiver by the holder of the permit from the mining rights, or termination of the activity before expiration of the permit term based on a decision of the MEI.
 The amount of this annual guarantee varies according to the term of the permit, business plan, etc.